 If you like putting things to boil, enjoy using specialty ingredients for fragrance and shine, or find that some methods work better for particular breeds of dog, let us know!
-Please, share your favorite shampoo recipe in the comments!
+Please, share your favorite DIY dog shampoo recipe in the comments!

-Read more on grooming your dog:
+Read more on shampooing and bathing your dog right here: